cablelabs/snaps-boot/doc/source/install/install.md

 >:warning: Note:  If you use git, make sure not to push your changes back to the repository.
 ## 3 Configuration

-### 3.1 conf/pxe-cluster/hosts.yaml
+### 3.1 snaps-boot Configuration

-Save a copy of hosts.yaml before modifying it.
-`cp hosts.yaml origional-hosts.yaml`

 Configuration file used for hardware provisioning.
 Options defined here are used by deployment layer to discover and net boot host machines, allocate IP addresses, set proxies and install operating system on these machines.

+Use the doc/conf/hosts.yaml file as a template for configuring your environment for use as your -f argument to iaas_launch.py. (note: the file does not need to be called hosts.yaml or reside in any particular directory)

 #### DHCP: